 My design philosophy revolves around comfort, function and aesthetics.
 I enjoy talking about design because I believe that good design can enhance all aspects of our life.
-I will talk instead about another kind of inspiration today.
+But today, I will talk about another kind of inspiration.
 I will discuss how a decisive life event shaped me and the future of At Home with Kim Vallee.

 I am new at writing about my personal life.
 So bare with me as I share with you the most important aspects of what happened to me over the last 12 months.

 Since I am an entrepreneur, it is not surprising that I like to take charge of my destiny.
 One year ago, life threw at me a difficult situation for which I had, and still have, no control.
 We discovered that my baby would be born with a congenital heart defect during my 20-week ultrasound.
 At the time, the doctor thought that he might require a surgery in the first 12 to 24 months of his life.
 I accepted the situation with a relative peace of mind.
 The important thing was that my baby could live a normal life.
 I did not want to stress too much in fear to harm my baby during my pregnancy.
 I never anticipated that the road to recovery would take so long.

 My next deception came when they told me that I would be separated from my baby right after delivery.
 We found out 6 weeks before my due date that my baby would be transferred right away to another hospital in preparation for an open heart surgery to be scheduled a few days later.
 I said bye-bye to my birth plan away.
 I had a C-section and stayed at the hospital for three days.
 Luckily, I was discharged from the hospital the night before his surgery.
 I rushed to his bed.
 I was happy and sad at the same time when I held him in my arms for the first time.
 Although it broke my heart when they brought him to the surgery room, I felt that it was better to have the surgery at birth since he was still unaware of his surroundings.
 What I did not know was that we would have to go through another surgery four months later.